JoostVisser/fortune-slip-generator/README.md

 1. `header`, `luck_level` and all categories are present four times.
 2. Unique IDs are used for each element.

-The templates have been created using Figma, and these can be found in the `data/figma_templates` directory.
+The templates have been created using Figma, and a `.fig` file can be found in the `data/figma_templates` directory.
 Feel free to edit them to your liking, then refer to the new template in the `settings.yaml`.

+In case you use the Figma template, when you export the SVG, ensure you:
+- Select 'Include "id" attribute'
+- Deselect the "Outline text" option (the text needs to be editable)